Gardeners Barnet Modern Slavery Statement

 Gardeners Barnet provides secure, confidential reporting channels to encourage workers, suppliers and third parties to raise concerns.
 Reporting options include anonymous whistleblowing mechanisms and designated reporting points within our organisation.
 All reports are taken seriously and investigated promptly; we protect whistleblowers from retaliation and maintain confidentiality to the extent possible.
 Reports relating to slavery and human trafficking follow a defined investigative protocol and may trigger urgent supplier audits or contract suspension.

-Graphic representing governance, training, and compliance measures Responsibility for implementation rests with senior management and the operations team, who receive training on recognising the indicators of modern slavery and the correct response pathways.
+A gardener in gardening gloves is planting a small shrub or young plant into cultivated soil in a well-maintained garden, with a black plastic nursery container visible nearby.
+The plant has green leaves and is being placed in a prepared bed with rich, dark soil.
+In the background, a lush, green lawn and other garden elements can be faintly seen, indicating a landscaped outdoor space.
+The scene suggests ongoing garden care or planting activities typical of a suburban garden in Barnet, with natural daylight enhancing the fresh, vibrant appearance of the foliage.
+The image illustrates outdoor garden maintenance, aligning with professional gardening services such as planting and soil preparation provided by Gardeners Barnet, reflecting typical UK garden landscaping practices.
+Responsibility for implementation rests with senior management and the operations team, who receive training on recognising the indicators of modern slavery and the correct response pathways.
 We provide targeted training for staff with procurement or site supervision responsibilities and maintain an internal escalation framework to ensure consistent action.
 Our leadership demonstrates a clear tone from the top: non-compliance with anti-slavery standards is unacceptable.

 Annual Review and Ongoing Commitment